Bainerd/XarcadeOS/README.md

 2) Add a ROM (file or set) to the root of a USB flash drive (Do not have any other zip files here!)
 3) Boot the system!

-Get the vdi here: https://drive.google.com/file/d/1ese76NoRI7dWC_lusQtRU02-_XpId_IK/view?usp=sharing Get the ISO here: NOT YET AVAILABLE!
-Get ROMs here: https://archive.org/download/mame-0.221-roms-merged
+Get the ISO here: https://drive.google.com/file/d/1SncgnCAlCUDi_J_FBFqPyKlG255rDdck/view?usp=sharing Get ROMs here: https://archive.org/download/mame-0.221-roms-merged